oettingerj/classifieds-backend/README.md

 # Django: The Backend Web Framework
 ## Database Setup
 Django requires a connection to a database to be operational.
 That database can either exist locally on the machine that runs the Django server, or it can exist on another server entirely.
 By default, Django will create a SQLite database on the machine where the Django server is run.
 Configuration settings for Django's connection to a database can be found in `classifieds_project/classifieds_project/settings.py`.
 In particular, is the constant `DATABASES` in `settings.py` that dictates the connection settings.
-Django's default settings are as follows: <br />
+Django's default setting is as follows:
 ```python
 DATABASES = {
 	'default': {